bartdag/recodoc2/README.rst

 ~~~~~~~~~~~~~~~~~~

 Create a project by issuing this command.
 Note that a project will be created
-in the database and a folder will be created in the Recodoc data directory.
+in the database and a folder will be created in the Recodoc data directory
+specified in the PROJECT_FS_ROOT variable in the localsettings.py file.

 ::